Lochlan/simple-swipe/README.md

     console.log(direction);
 }, minSwipeLength);
 ```
 The callback fires on the `touchend` event.
+Note that the context for the `this` keyword inside the callback is the SimpleSwipe object.
 The `minSwipeLength` argument is optional, defaulting to 72 pixels.

 Remove swipe listeners:
 ```JavaScript